haakov/Squirrel-Express/README.md

 Usage
 -----

-Start the server
+Start the server:

         $ ./sqxs

-Connect the client
+Connect the client:

         $ ./sqxc localhost 33730